abigaillhiggins/RoboTalk/_posts/2024-03-20-welcome-to-robotalk.md

 ---
 layout: post
-title: "Welcome to RoboTalk: Exploring the Future of Technology"
+title: "Welcome to RoboTalk: Following Pepper's AI Journey"
 date: 2024-07-11 12:00:00 +0000
-categories: [Technology, AI]
+categories: [Technology, AI, Pepper]
-tags: [welcome, robotics, artificial-intelligence]
+tags: [welcome, robotics, artificial-intelligence, pepper-robot]
 author: Abi
 ---

-Welcome to RoboTalk, a space where we explore the fascinating intersection of robotics, artificial intelligence, and the future of technology.
-In this inaugural post, let's dive into what you can expect from this blog and why these topics matter more than ever.

-## The Dawn of a New Era

-We're living in an unprecedented time where the lines between science fiction and reality are increasingly blurred.
-Robots are no longer confined to factory floors, and AI is not just a concept in movies.
-They're integral parts of our daily lives, shaping how we work, live, and interact.
+Welcome to RoboTalk, your front-row seat to the live development of **Pepper the robot's AI capabilities**.
+This blog will chronicle the fascinating journey of how Pepper evolves from a basic humanoid robot into an increasingly intelligent and autonomous AI companion.

-## Our Mission
+## Meet Pepper

+Pepper is our humanoid robot companion who's embarking on an incredible AI development journey.
+Through this blog, you'll witness firsthand how Pepper's artificial intelligence grows, learns, and adapts - from basic interactions to complex autonomous behaviors.

+## What to Expect

-In the coming weeks and months, we'll explore cutting-edge developments in robotics and AI, featuring:
+In the coming weeks and months, we'll document:

-- Interviews with industry experts
+- **AI Capability Milestones**: Watch as Pepper learns new skills and behaviors
+- **Technical Deep Dives**: Behind-the-scenes look at the AI algorithms powering Pepper
-- Ethical considerations and discussions
+- **Real-time Updates**: Live demonstrations and progress reports
-- Latest news in cutting edge robotics acessible for everyone!
+- **Challenges & Breakthroughs**: The ups and downs of AI development

+## Latest Articles

+We're also excited to announce the release of our first in-depth articles exploring the broader world of robotics and AI:

+- **[Forget Super-intelligent AI - The Future is Agentic](/articles/agentic-ai-future.html)** - Discover how agentic AI applications are reshaping the future of work and technology
+- **[Multi-Modal AI: Beyond Text and Images](/articles/multi-modal.html)** - Exploring how AI systems process multiple types of data simultaneously
+- **[Robotic Sports: The Future of Competition](/articles/robo-sport.html)** - How robots are revolutionizing sports and physical competition

+## Join the Journey

+This isn't just a blog - it's a living document of AI evolution.
+Follow along as we push the boundaries of what's possible with humanoid robotics and artificial intelligence.
+Pepper's story is just beginning, and you're here for every breakthrough.

+Stay tuned for regular updates, live demonstrations, and the incredible journey ahead!